 A subdural effusion is a collection of cerebrospinal fluid (CSF) trapped between the surface of the brain and the outer lining of the brain (the dura matter).
 If this fluid becomes infected, the condition is called a subdural empyema.

 Surgery to drain the effusion is often necessary.
-Rarely, a permanent drainage device (shunt) is needed to drain fluid.
+In rare cases, a permanent drainage device (shunt) is needed to drain fluid.
 Antibiotics may need to be given through a vein.